Jagadhesh-B/Machine-Learning-/README.md

 # Machine-Learning-
-This repository contains supervised and unsupervised machine learning models.
+This repository contains supervised and unsupervised projects done by using different machine learning models.